Belvedere Trading LLC Takes $122,000 Position in TG Therapeutics, Inc. (NASDAQ:TGTX)

 Several other hedge funds and other institutional investors have also bought and sold shares of the company.
 Swiss National Bank boosted its stake in shares of TG Therapeutics by 0.6% in the fourth quarter.
 Swiss National Bank now owns 267,200 shares of the biopharmaceutical company’s stock valued at $5,077,000 after purchasing an additional 1,500 shares during the period.
 Chiron Capital Management LLC boosted its stake in shares of TG Therapeutics by 16.3% in the first quarter.
 Chiron Capital Management LLC now owns 13,692 shares of the biopharmaceutical company’s stock valued at $130,000 after purchasing an additional 1,920 shares during the period.
 Benjamin F. Edwards & Company Inc. boosted its stake in shares of TG Therapeutics by 34.8% in the fourth quarter.
 Benjamin F. Edwards & Company Inc. now owns 8,140 shares of the biopharmaceutical company’s stock valued at $155,000 after purchasing an additional 2,100 shares during the period.
 Teacher Retirement System of Texas lifted its stake in TG Therapeutics by 22.3% in the fourth quarter.
 Teacher Retirement System of Texas now owns 23,077 shares of the biopharmaceutical company’s stock worth $438,000 after acquiring an additional 4,203 shares during the last quarter.
 Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in TG Therapeutics by 39.0% in the fourth quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 15,264 shares of the biopharmaceutical company’s stock worth $290,000 after acquiring an additional 4,286 shares during the last quarter.
 70.52% of the stock is owned by institutional investors and hedge funds.

 A number of research analysts recently issued reports on the stock.
+HC Wainwright decreased their price target on shares of TG Therapeutics from $68.00 to $19.00 and set a “buy” rating for the company in a research note on Monday, April 18th.
 B. Riley decreased their price target on shares of TG Therapeutics from $23.00 to $17.00 and set a “buy” rating for the company in a research note on Monday, June 13th.
-Bank of America assumed coverage on shares of TG Therapeutics in a research note on Friday, May 20th.
+Cantor Fitzgerald reiterated an “overweight” rating on shares of TG Therapeutics in a research note on Monday, May 9th.
+Bank of America initiated coverage on shares of TG Therapeutics in a research note on Friday, May 20th.
 They issued an “underperform” rating for the company.
-HC Wainwright decreased their price target on shares of TG Therapeutics from $68.00 to $19.00 and set a “buy” rating for the company in a research note on Monday, April 18th.
-Cantor Fitzgerald reiterated an “overweight” rating on shares of TG Therapeutics in a research note on Monday, May 9th.
 Finally, StockNews.com raised shares of TG Therapeutics to a “sell” rating in a report on Friday, June 17th.
 Three analysts have rated the stock with a sell rating and four have assigned a buy rating to the stock.
 Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $21.25.

 TG Therapeutics (NASDAQ:TGTX – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
 The biopharmaceutical company reported ($0.51) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.55) by $0.04.
 The company had revenue of $2.02 million for the quarter, compared to analysts’ expectations of $1.54 million.
 TG Therapeutics had a negative net margin of 4,126.45% and a negative return on equity of 118.49%.
 On average, equities research analysts predict that TG Therapeutics, Inc. will post -2.1 earnings per share for the current year.